 Inbound marketing examples: ebook, template and podcast

-In summary, inbound marketing represents a holistic approach that combines content creation, SEO optimization, social media use, and other channels to attract, engage, and convert prospects into loyal customers.
+In summary, inbound marketing represents a holistic approach that combines content creation, Search Engine Optimisation (SEO), social media use, and other channels to attract, engage, and convert prospects into loyal customers.

 Inbound marketing and outbound marketing embody two distinct philosophies in terms of audience interaction and capture.